JOB ANNOUNCEMENT – NOVEMBER 2023

 About the Position

-The Development Director reports to the Deputy Director and supervises and partners with the Foundation Relations Manager and Development Associate to carry out the development plan, and works closely with the Administrative Team, in particular, the Marketing, Communications, and Finance Directors as well as SCHR’s receptionist.
+The Development Director reports to the Executive Director and supervises and partners with the Foundation Relations Manager and Development Associate to carry out the development plan, and works closely with the Administrative Team, in particular, the Marketing, Communications, and Finance Directors as well as SCHR’s receptionist.

-Individual/Major Donor Cultivation
+Individual/Major Donor Cultivation and Stewardship

 - Identify, cultivate, and grow individual donor base